 Judge Roan explained to the jury the unique circumstances and rules concerning the unsworn statement Leo M. Frank was to make.
 Then, at 2:14 pm, Leo Frank was called to speak.
 When he mounted the stand, a hush fell as 250 spellbound people closed ranks and leaned forward expectantly.
-They were more
+They were more than just speechless: They were literally breathless, transfixed, sitting on the edges of their seats, waiting with great anticipation for every sentence, every word, that came forth from the mouth of Leo Frank.

 But listening to his long speech became challenging at times.
-He had a reputation as a "gas jet" from his college days (see his college yearbook entry), and he lived up to it now with dense, mind-numbing verbiage.
+He had a reputation as a

+"gas jet" from his college days (see his college yearbook entry), and he lived up to it now with dense, mind-numbing verbiage.